Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 1. Be authentic

-Authenticity is a key factor in any marketing campaign, and especially so if you want to stand out and set an example for sustainability practices.
-Here are some dos and don’ts you should pay attention to in your next campaign:
+Firstly, authenticity is a key factor in any marketing campaign.
+And especially so if you want to stand out and set an example for sustainability practices.
+For example, here are some dos and don’ts you should pay attention to in your next campaign:

 - DOs: Make sure that your sustainable marketing reflects how you see yourself as a company but also how your consumers see you.